Northern Coast Officials

 a) Ground ball in the infield bases empty: Plate ump moving up first base line to help base umpire with pulled foot and swipe tags at first.

 c) R1 or R1 R3 and batted ball gets thru the infield: Plate ump must move toward third base covering any possible play at third.
-If no play, then move back towards home.
+If no play, move back towards home.
 Let your partner know what you are doing - communicate!

 d) R1 R2 less than two outs and fly ball to the outfield: Same as (c).

-If you have responsibility for the catch - stay with the catch!
+Catches: If you have responsibility for the catch - stay with the catch!
 Do not worry about the runners unless you can put the runners in your peripheral view.
 The umpire not responsible for the catch will watch runners tag up or touch bases with the primary base being third, then second, then first.
 This is called division of labor.
 We don’t need both umpires watching the fly ball/catch.
 On a trouble ball if you are not responsible for the catch you can assist your partner, but know that he is primarily responsible for the catch.

 Our Enemy - the Ball: The ball is usually the root of all our problems so it is an enemy.
 When an enemy is present and live you must be alert, attentive and keep your eyes on the ball most of the time.
 Only when the enemy is dead can we relax a little bit.